 Project Overview

-MDT understands the importance of this section of interstate highway to area recreationalists, interest groups, and roadway users.
-We welcome your feedback and encourage you to learn more about these upcoming transportation improvements.
+MDT understands how important this section of I-90 is to the public.
+We welcome your feedback and encourage you to learn more about these transportation improvements.

 Project Location Map

-The project begins on the Montana and Idaho border and extends almost 6 miles easterly to the Taft Interchange.
+These two projects, over four construction seasons, begin on the Montana-Idaho border and extend almost 6 miles easterly to the Taft Interchange.
 Local access is provided at two interchanges: Lookout Pass and Taft.
-The Dena Mora Rest Area is located near the eastern end of the project area.
+The Dena Mora Rest Area is located near the east end of the project area.

 Project Schedule